Welcome to the English Department at Moorpark College

 Sample Essays

 The following examples demonstrate some of the qualities of a well-written essay.
 The sample papers include comments from an instructor, detailing the strengths and weaknesses of each paragraph.
 The English M01A paper features well-developed paragraphs, logical argumentation, and reliable sources.
-The English M02 paper is shorter and adopts a more informal style.

 English M01A - Sample Paper